swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

-# Chapter 17 - Train the model on a Kubernetes pod with CML
+# Chapter 17 - Train the model on a Kubernetes pod

 !!! warning "This is a work in progress"